chrisryan91/JavaScript-Mini-Arcade/README.md

 ## Designers Goals

+This webpage is a familiar card matching game that will test a players memory.
+The goal is to match all the cards with the fewest attempts possible.
+The game itself is a grid of cards which forms a board.
+Each section of a grid contains a card lying face-down.
+By clicking on each card with the cursor the card will flip.
+The objective is to find all matching pairs by flipping two at a time.
+If the two cards match they will remain face-up, if not they will flip back down.
+The game can be restarted at any stage.

+The game comes with three difficulty levels.
+When the website loads, a modal is generated to choose difficulty levels.
+Upon choosing the board is generated corresponding the with difficulty chosen.
+While the game is timed, the goal of the game is to match all the cards with the lowest amount of attempts.
+This value is stored in local storage and is accessed when the game loads.
+The goal is to beat this number.

 ## Design
 ### Fonts

 - Imported from Google Fonts, Josefin Sans is the font used throughout the entire website.
 It has been weighted differently according to whether it is used as a header, title or paragraph.
 The website has minimal text and so the website needed an elegant, easy to read font.
-- I found Josefin Sans to be elegant and versatile so it suited this project.
+I found Josefin Sans to be elegant and versatile so it suited this project.
 It is easy to read so it makes a smooth reading experience.
 It is distinctive without being cartoonish.
-- Sans Serif serves as a back-up if there is no access to [Google Fonts](https://fonts.google.com/).
+Sans Serif serves as a back-up if there is no access to [Google Fonts](https://fonts.google.com/).

 ### Layout

-The website has a single page containing the memory game.
+The website with a header and body element.
+The body element features a grid of divs to represent each card.
+Each card has a "front" and "back" div.
+The game board is generated through JavaScript with event listeners attached to each card.
+Beneath the game board is another div containing divisions for the timer, number of attempts and stored number of attempts.
+Upon loading, the player is met with a modal to determine difficulty.
+The design is responsive and scales for smaller devices.

 ### Wireframes